 Court orders are not set in stone.
-California law recognizes that life changes, and it allows modification of court orders under certain circumstances if necessary and proper.
+California law recognizes that life changes, and it allows for the modification of court orders under certain circumstances if necessary and proper.
 There are many good reasons why you may want to modify a custody, visitation, child support, or spousal support order.

-Child custody and visitation orders in San Jose can be modified to either change the amount of parenting time or the scheduling of such time.
+Child custody and visitation orders can be modified to either change the amount of parenting time or the scheduling of such time.
 Changes in the lives of the parents, such as new partners, new homes, moves, or personal life setbacks could be the impetus for seeking a new order.
 Additionally, as children get older, their interests and needs evolve, sometimes making order modification necessary.

 If there is not an agreement between the parents, one parent must file for an order modification with the family court.
 The court will only grant the modification if there has been a significant change in circumstances since the order was put in place.
 The reason there must be a significant change is that California believes children should have stable and consistent custody arrangements.